 “What a terrible nightmare!
 Oh Lord, your warning was more than enough for me.
 I promise I will change.
 I vow to be a better husband for Helen.
 I have to make a call to Collin and stop his gang from killing the lawyer first thing in the morning.
 Though I can’t undo every crime I’ve committed, at least I can stop killing Roy Clark.
 Then I will quit the organization and work for unfortunate people and other races.”
 This was the first time in his life that Bill had ever pleaded to God.

 Fatigued from his nightmares, he poured another shot of scotch and stared at it for a while.
 He just wanted to forget about everything that happened.
 “This is the last drink I will ever have,” he murmured to himself.
 He closed his eyes for what felt like a couple of minutes.

-When he awoke, again he found himself standing right in front of the window of his bedroom looking down on the drive way.
+When he awoke to the tapping of the sound of the fingers, again Bill found himself standing in front of the window of his bedroom looking down on the drive way.
 What he saw in the window was Helen’s reflection, not of himself.
 His nightmares began all over again.
 Bill screamed!